gmg2719/Documentation-and-Architecture-wiki/GUI.md

 ## Description

-The *GUI* builds an optional part of OBECA.
-Its main task is to show output from the *Receive Process*, *Gateway Process* and *Application Process*.
+The *GUI* builds an optional part of the 5G-MAG Reference Tools.
+Its main task is to show output from the *MBMS Modem*, *MBMS Middleware* and *Application Process*.

 <img src="https://github.com/5G-MAG/Documentation-and-Architecture/blob/main/media/wiki/concept-gui.png">

 ## How it works

-The purpose of the *GUI* is to collect and display useful information from the *Receive Process*, *Gateway Process* and *Application Process*.
-It also enables use cases where OBECA can be used for simple measurements (e.g., mobile measurements) or as a standalone device (e.g., set top box, mobile phone/tablet showcase).
+The purpose of the *GUI* is to collect and display useful information from the *MBMS Modem*, *MBMS Middleware* and *Application Process*.
+It also enables use cases where the 5G-MAG Reference Tools can be used for simple measurements (e.g., mobile measurements) or as a standalone device (e.g., set top box, mobile phone/tablet showcase).
 The *GUI* consists of three tabs, one for each process.
-Data from the *Receive Process* are collected by using the RestAPI of the *Receive Process*.
+Data from the *MBMS Modem* are collected by using the RestAPI of the *MBMS Modem*.

 ## Installation